vpython/vpython-jupyter/README.md

 ## Installation

-For more detailed instructions on how to install Jupyter VPython, see http://vpython.org.
+For more detailed instructions on how to install vpython, see http://vpython.org.

 Briefly: